 Parents who are dissatisfied with the ruling may make a request, either orally or in writing, for a hearing to appeal the decision to the appointed hearing officer at each school.

-Households that include children who receive Food Stamps or Aid to Dependent Children/Temporary Assistance to Needy Families or the Food Distribution Program on Indian Reservations must complete an application listing the child’s name; a food stamp, TANF or FDPIR number; the names of all household members; the Social Security number of the person who signs the form or an indication that the adult does not have one; and the amount of sources of income received by each household member.
+Households that include children who receive SNAP or Aid to Dependent Children/Temporary Assistance to Needy Families or the Food Distribution Program on Indian Reservations must complete an application listing the child’s name; a SNAP, TANF or FDPIR number; the names of all household members; the Social Security number of the person who signs the form or an indication that the adult does not have one; and the amount of sources of income received by each household member.